keyuwang/HandDetection/README.md

 # HandDetection
-The project is developed on Eclipse and uses Java programming language, make sure you have the proper development environment.
+The project is developed on Eclipse and uses Java programming language, make sure you have the proper development environment. you need to have JDK+Eclipse+Javacv installed on your computer.

 Javacv is the image process library used in the project, you can see referece on website https://github.com/bytedeco/javacv